sergio-sastre/AndroidUiTestingUtils/README.md

 > **Warning**</br>
 > Android Studio will show errors if sharedTests are defined in an application module.
 Consider creating an extra library module for testing the UI of your application module.

-Now follow steps 1. & 2. as in the [Basic configuration](#basic-configuration) section.
+Now follow steps 1. & 2. as in the [Basic configuration](#basic-configuration) section for each library.
 After that:

 3. Create the corresponding `SharedScreenshotLibraryTestRuleForComposable` or `SharedScreenshotLibraryTestRuleForView`, for instance: